Melatonin, Blue Light and Insulin: Optimizing Sleep and Blood Sugar

 The use of melatonin supplementation is another factor to consider.
 It must be done intelligently and also with individual considerations.
 In my practice, I utilize the absolute best formulations of melatonin in a liposomal form for improved bioavailability and stability.

 The reduction of all bright light sources before bedtime and in the bedroom are also important for success.
+Also consider the use of black seed oil to support sleep in a myriad of ways, especially as an agonist of melatonin.

 At True Nature Health Consulting, the approach is to surround the dragon.
 We want to discover all systemic imbalances and potential contributing factors with your health challenges.
 This is the way to progress in successful health expression.
 Contact me at Julie@truenaturehealthconsulting.com to talk about your needs with sleep and health.
 We provide holistic telehealth services.